zahra-raha/read-first/README.md

 # ReadFirst

-ReadFirst is the best site for readers and book recommendations.
+ReadFirst is the best site for readers and book lovers.
 Our mission is to help people find and share books they love.
 ReadFirst launched in April 2022.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)